ALTERNATIVE-EU/alternative.github.io/docs/docs/architecture/cloud-infrastructure.md

 Central to the infrastructure's capabilities is the Kubernetes cluster.
 This cluster plays a pivotal role in orchestrating containerized applications, ensuring their seamless deployment, scaling, and management.
 Kubernetes, renowned for its efficiency and flexibility, enhances the platform's ability to support a wide range of applications and services.

-## Elasticity

-One of the most significant advantages of this cloud infrastructure is its inherent elasticity, enabled by the virtual nature of its components.
-Services can be provisioned, scaled, or modified on demand through API integrations.
-This elasticity is not just a feature but a fundamental aspect, crucial for adapting to the fluctuating resource requirements inherent in the dynamic environment of the ALTERNATIVE platform.
-It allows for a responsive and agile infrastructure setup, capable of efficiently adapting to varying workloads and evolving project needs.

 ![Cloud Infrastructure](./images/cloud-data-platform-architecture.png)